paulvmking/Wanderers-Way/README.md

   - Additional information is included on each of the destination pages showing **Average Cost of day, Average Cost of transport, Average Cost of Meals** and **Local Language** to aid the user in deciding.
   - **Budget** filter buttons are found on the main **destinations** page to allow the user to show only locations that fit their **budget**.

+   7. **As a potential customer I want an easy sign up process.**
+  - The site contains **multiple forms** but none of them have a process more than 4 steps which would be easy for young and old users alike to sign up.
+  - The sign up form is contained in the **modal** and is accessed with the **register now** button.

 ## Usability

 - I shared the website with friends and family and recieved feedback from them stating the site was eay to use,